Imagini ale paginilor

 And the first motion, all the Int'rim is

-Like a phantasma or a hideous dream,
+Like a phantafma or a hideous dream,

-The genius and the mortal Infiruments
+The genius and the mortal Inftruments

 Are then in council, and the state of Man

-like to a little Kingdom, suffers then
+like to a little Kingdom, fuffers then

-The nature of an insurrection.
+The nature of an infurrection.

-Mr. Addison has thus imitated it:
+Mr. Addison has thus imitated it :

 O think what anxious moments pass between